JuliaCon/www.juliacon.org/local/paris2025/index.md

 \end{box}

 \begin{box}{title="Ticket prices", color="purple"}
-Tickets will be offered at attractive prices for students, with travel scholarships being awarded on an individual basis.
+Tickets will be offered at attractive prices, in particular for students.
+Travel scholarships will be awarded on an individual basis to encourage diversity and inclusion.
 \end{box}

 ~~~